simonmichael/hledger/doc/SPEC-lots.md

 ## Reduction methods

-Planned reduction methods include:
+The reduction methods are:

-FIFO (oldest first, across all accounts), FIFO1 (oldest first, within each account), LIFO (newest first, across all accounts), LIFO1 (newest first, within each account), HIFO (highest cost first, across all accounts), HIFO1 (highest cost first, within each account), AVERAGE (weighted average cost basis, across all accounts), AVERAGE1 (weighted average cost basis, within each account), and SPECID (explicit selection via lot selector).
+FIFO (oldest first), LIFO (newest first), HIFO (highest cost first), AVERAGE (weighted average cost basis), and SPECID (explicit selection via lot selector).
+All methods are per-account: they only consider lots within the posting's account.

-AVERAGE/AVERAGE1 use FIFO consumption order for bookkeeping, but apply the pool's weighted average per-unit cost as the disposal cost basis.
+AVERAGE uses FIFO consumption order for bookkeeping, but applies the pool's weighted average per-unit cost as the disposal cost basis.
-The method should be configurable in a relatively fine-grained way — per account, per commodity, per time period, perhaps even per posting.
+The method is configurable per account and per commodity via the `lots:` tag, and per posting via the `lots:` tag on a posting comment.

 In future, the method might be specified with an annotation like {!METHOD, ...} inside the lot syntax.